 Category

-Introduction: Paraguayan Cuisine
+Introduction: Traditional Paraguayan Snacks

 Paraguayan cuisine is a unique blend of indigenous and Spanish influences, featuring dishes such as sopa paraguaya, chipa guasu, and asado.
 Corn and cassava are staple ingredients, and the cuisine is known for its hearty stews and grilled meats.
 Desserts such as dulce de leche and cocido are also popular.